Enforce Device Trust | Teleport

 App Access support

-Apps may enforce device trust via role-based enforcement.
-Any apps that enforce device trust must
+To access apps protected by Device Trust using the Web UI (Teleport v16 or later), make sure your device is registered and enrolled, install Teleport Connect, and follow the instructions during login.

-be accessed using tsh commands such as tsh proxy app or using the certificates issued by
+Alternatively, you may use tsh proxy app or the certificates issued by

-tsh app login.
-Direct access to those apps via the Web UI is not yet

 env:production apps, save the